Chiral phonons in binary compounds $A$Bi ($A$ = K, Rb, Cs) with P2$_1$/c structure: Basic properties

 \subsection{Crystal structures}

 The $A$Bi ($A=$K, Rb, and Cs) crystallize in the P2$_{1}$/c symmetry (nonsymmorphic space group No.~14 with point group $C_{2h}^{-5}$).
-These systems exhibit the inversion symmetry and a twofold rotation around the $y$ axis (i.e., in the direction parallel to the lattice vector ${\bm b}$ in Fig.~\ref{fig.schemat}).
+These systems exhibit the inversion symmetry $\{ -1 | 0 \}$, mirror symmetry $\{ m_{010} | 0 \; \sfrac{1}{2} \; \sfrac{1}{2} \}$, and a two-fold rotational symmetry $\{ 2_{010} | 0 \; \sfrac{1}{2} \; \sfrac{1}{2} \}$ (i.e., around the $y$ direction, which is parallel to the lattice vector ${\bm b}$ in Fig.~\ref{fig.schemat}).
 Positions of both atoms are given by $4e$ Wyckoff positions.
 A comparison between calculated and experimental crystal lattice parameters is presented in Tab.~\ref{tab.dft}.
 The found lattice constants as well as the atomic positions are close to these reported experimentally~\cite{emmerling.langin.04}.